What is Mortgage Fraud?

 Foreclosure rescue

-The scammer tells the homeowner that they can help pay off their mortgage and that they won’t lose the house.
+In some instances, scammers may get help from someone with industry knowledge to make the scheme even more convincing.
 Additionally, homeowners may be advised not to speak with lawyers or other mortgage lenders, says the National Foundation for Credit Counseling (NFCC).

 Collect and vanish